aurelius-in/copy-paste/book3.md

    - Users must have the right to contest and seek explanations for AI-driven decisions.
    - Mechanisms must be in place to address user concerns and feedback.

-Here is the Ethical AI Guidelines Template formatted as a markdown table that can be filled out:

 # Ethical AI Guidelines